Umiii/bitfin-search-cypress/README.md

 # bitfin-search-cypress

-#### This script searches for a phrase using the search bar on the bitfinex homepage and clicks on the results
+#### This cypress script searches for a phrase using the search bar on the bitfinex homepage and clicks on the results

 **Follow the steps below to run the cypress script**
 - Clone project to local folder